 MSF's decision to intervene in any crisis is based solely on our independent assessment of people's needs—not political, economic, or religious interests.
 Our freedom to act and make decisions independently enables us to respond more quickly and to be the first on the scene to provide emergency medical assistance, even in areas farthest from media attention.

 MSF strives to operate efficiently and to minimize fundraising and administrative costs.
-Between 1995 and 2012, MSF-USA allocated more than 85 percent of its expenditures to MSF's social mission–programs and public education activities.
+From 1995 through 2013, MSF-USA allocated more than 85 percent of its expenditures to MSF's social mission–programs and public education activities.
 Maintaining this standard is a high priority for us.

 MSF-USA has consistently met all standards of watchdog agencies and has recently been awarded an "A" rating from the American Institute of Philanthropy.
 The watchdog agencies' reports are available to the general public.